nus-cs2103-AY2122S1/tp/README.md

 Edit the name of the module.<br>
 Module name must be an NUS module code, consisting of 2-4 capital letters, followed by 4 numbers, followed by 0-4 capital letters.
+The new module name must not be identical to the old module name.

 Format: `edit module m/<old module name> mn/<new module name>`